 Whilst the Tower welcomes all visitors, this historic building has places with difficult stairs and passageways and wheelchair access is limited.
 There are also a large number of steps throughout the Tower with cobbles laid on some of the roads.
 However, the Jewel House and the Crown Jewels are fully accessible to all visitors.
 Please contact us if you have any questions regarding accessibility for your tour.

 Yes!
 We have some excellent family-friendly guides who can appeal to the learning styles of children.
-We have a separate Tower of London for Families tour just for families with children 12 and under.
+We have a separate Tower of London for Kids tour just for families with children 12 and under.
 When booking, feel free to provide us with information about your children such as favorite school subjects, and hobbies.
-This way we can match you with

 Sarah has lived and worked in London all her life, but pops over to Rome fairly often.
 After completing her MA in History of Art at University College London, specialising in late 19th Century French Painting and mid 20th Century Art, she has worked in different areas of the contemporary art world in both London and Rome, before deciding to focus on gallery education.
 This necessitated a far greater knowledge base, so Sarah trained to be a guide and qualified as a City of London Guide and as a Blue Badge Tourist Guide in 2008.
 She now works as a guide, specialising in Museums and Galleries as well as tours for children and young people, she teaches courses in art history and the history of London at the University of Richmond and works as a gallery educator at the National Portrait Gallery and the Dulwich Picture Gallery, specialising in tours for older people and people with Dementia.